 Student running performance was often graded in PE classes based on speed or distance covered, with the use of the beep test and the one-mile run most often reported; however, these tests actually evaluate cardiorespiratory fitness(23), highlighting a problem in the evaluation of running performance.
 Particularly in the presence of chronic medical conditions, it may be more appropriate to set student goals and tailor exercise programs based on individual improvements over the course of a semester or school year, with the long-term goal of providing students with an understanding of commitment to exercise over their lifespan.
-This idea has been considered in the Achievement Goal Theory, which has been explored in an effort to understand how to motivate children to exercise(7,17).
+This idea has been considered in the Achievement Goal Theory, where individuals target competency-based aims relating to physical mastery or performance, and which has been explored in an effort to understand how to motivate children to exercise(7,17).
 It is clear that teaching methods and the approach to physical activity must consider that there is a learning process based on individual ability(7).
 In addition, motivation is key to success with exercise programs(24), and if this is incorporated into PE classes and assessment, students will be more likely to pursue an active lifestyle.
-Although some teachers did report using this approach, student responses differed, indicating a lack of formalization of assessment and expectations in this area.
+Although some teachers did report using this approach, student responses differed, potentially suggesting a lack of formalization of assessment and expectations in this area.
 Physical activity should be promoted in schools to educate students not only on its importance, but also on suitable adaptations to cater to all ability levels, particularly given that certain medical conditions can interfere with an individual’s ability to exercise.

 Consideration of chronic medical conditions

-This study has documented the prevalence of chronic medical conditions in a sample of BC schools (11.6%) and related this to the incorporation of running within the physical education and health curriculum.
-The proportion of affected students is slightly less than reported in the literature(18–22), possibly due to the definition in the survey being interpreted incorrectly “Do you have a long-lasting health condition that affects you when you exercise?”.
+This study has documented the prevalence of chronic medical conditions in a sample of BC schools (12%) and related this to the incorporation of running within the physical education and health curriculum.
+This proportion of affected students is at the lower limit of the range reported in the literature (10-31%) (18–22), possibly due to the definition in the survey being interpreted incorrectly by students “Do you have a long-lasting health condition that affects you when you exercise?”.
 However, one commonality with the literature was concordance in the most commonly reported condition, which was asthma, and supports previous studies(19,20).
 Overall, it is pertinent to have the resources that cater to these students’ needs(20).
 Furthermore, it is unclear how students with chronic medical conditions are graded against their peers - one teacher commented that these students typically do not receive high grades.